Chances are your dog’s eaten a salad’s worth of grass at some point in his life?

 Chlorophyll also …

-- Protects cells from damage and cancer
+- Protects cells from damage and may lower risk of cancer

 - Fights infections